MatthewVerbryke/boxbot_ros/README.md

-# Boxbot v2 (WIP)
+# Boxbot

 ## Summary

-Note: Currently designing a 6-DOF version of the WidowX arm, which will also solve the shoulder overload problem (see Notes).
-Gazebo and ros-control functionality is currently broken.

-This repository contains the ROS packages needed for the simulation of "Boxbot", a simple dual-armed robot consisting of two [WidowX robotic arms](http://www.trossenrobotics.com/widowxrobotarm) attached to a simple "torso".
+This repository contains the ROS packages needed for the simulation of "Boxbot", a simple dual-armed robot consisting of two [WidowX Robot Arms (Mark II)](http://www.trossenrobotics.com/widowxrobotarm) attached to a simple "torso".
 Included is a URDF model of the robot, along with corresponding ros-control and Gazebo interfaces.

+Note: We are currently trying to solve the shoulder joint overload problem (see Notes).
+Additionally, we are working on a modified 6-DOF WidowX arm, which can be used in Gazebo and RViz instead of the original 5-DOF arm.

 ## Recommended OS/Programs